Effective for all transactions that will be considered by the Bank on or after August 1, 2020

 Economic Impact Procedures and Methodological Guidelines

-The assignment given to the Bank in its various Economic Impact Charter mandates is to: (a) identify applications requesting EXIM Bank support that may be associated with subsequent "second-stage" trade flows that might adversely affect some component of U.S. industry; and (b) develop technical mechanisms and procedures which can provide an empirical framework for making extremely sensitive and highly arguable decisions1 as to whether the Bank should (i) support the export effort of one sector that may have subsequent "second-stage" adverse impact on another sector or (ii) simply withdraw from the export opportunity.
+The assignment given to the Bank in its various Economic Impact Charter mandates is to: (a) identify applications requesting EXIM support that may be associated with subsequent “second-stage” trade flows that might adversely affect some component of U.S. industry; and (b) develop technical mechanisms and procedures which can provide an empirical framework for making extremely sensitive and highly arguable decisions as to whether the Bank should (i) support the export effort of one sector that may have subsequent “second-stage” adverse impact on another sector or (ii) simply withdraw from the export opportunity.

-A key consideration is that almost all the goods and services exports related to medium- and long-term applications for Bank support could be provided by foreign suppliers and supported by their export credit agencies (ECAs) if EXIM Bank support were unavailable.
-Hence, the project would go forward whether EXIM Bank finances it or not and any adverse impact would occur whether EXIM Bank supports the project or not.
+A key consideration is that almost all the goods and services exports related to medium- and long-term applications for Bank support could be provided by foreign suppliers and supported by their export credit agencies (ECAs) if EXIM support were unavailable.
+Hence, the project would go forward whether EXIM finances it or not and any adverse impact would occur whether EXIM supports the project or not.
 Thus, through the Economic Impact mandate, Congress is asking the Bank to develop explicit procedures that help the Bank decide when the second-stage repercussions are so adverse to a segment of U.S. industry (e.g., a company, plant or group of employees), that any degree of government association with new foreign production would likely be perceived as threatening the livelihood of the affected company, plant or group of employees.
-In such instances, a decision by the Bank to reject participation -- and incur both the loss of an export and the adverse impact from the project's trade flow -- may be justified.
+In such instances, a decision by the Bank to reject participation -- and incur both the loss of an export and the adverse impact from the project’s trade flow -- may be justified.

 In that context, the procedures and mechanisms described in the following sections are intended to:

 - Look broadly and efficiently for the possibility of a second-stage impact as described above;